 People featured in the series include a man who has a small garden and teaches others the benefits of growing their own food, a woman who turns rubbish into items she can sell and a carpenter who, with the help of others, fixes people’s shelters.

 You can watch a short taster of the series here.

-- Programme 1 (High-res / Low-res) - We meet a young Rohingya man who helps those who face physical challenges getting around the camp.
+- Programme 1 (High-res / Low-res / with English subtitles) - We meet a young Rohingya man who helps those who face physical challenges getting around the camp.

-- Programme 2 (High-res / Low-res) - We meet a Rohingya singer who raises awareness on important issues such as problems of early marriage, safe drinking water and the dowry system, by entertaining them with his mandolin.
+- Programme 2 (High-res / Low-res / with English subtitles) - We meet a Rohingya singer who raises awareness on important issues such as problems of early marriage, safe drinking water and the dowry system, by entertaining them with his mandolin.